Pop Culture Madness!

 The unScandals

-Jim Thorpe regained his 1912 decathlon and pentathlon Olympic Gold Medals, 30 years fter his death.
-They were originally taken from him because it was revealed that he played professional minor league baseball for a season in 1908.
+Jim Thorpe regained his 1912 decathlon and pentathlon Olympic Gold Medals, 30 years after his death.
+They were originally taken from him because it was revealed that he played professional minor-league baseball for a season in 1908.

-Captain Bob Pearson landed Flight 143, piloting a Air Canada Boeing 767, at the RCAF Station Gimli, a closed air force base, with several mechanical failures going on, and NO FUEL.
+Captain Bob Pearson landed Flight 143, piloting an Air Canada Boeing 767, at the RCAF Station Gimli, a closed air force base, with several mechanical failures and NO FUEL.

 RIP, Scandals, Sad and Odd News